Bible Chapter Summary

 Psalms 140:1-2

-“Deliver me, O LORD, from the evil man: preserve me from the violent man;”
+“Deliver me, O LORD, from the evil man: preserve me from the violent man; Which imagine mischiefs in their heart; continually are they gathered together for war.”

 Psalms 140:6-7

-“I said unto the LORD, Thou art my God: hear the voice of my supplications, O LORD.”
+“I said unto the LORD, Thou art my God: hear the voice of my supplications, O LORD.
+O God the Lord, the strength of my salvation, thou hast covered my head in the day of battle.”

 Psalms 140:12-13

-“I know that the LORD will maintain the cause of the afflicted, and the right of the poor.”
+“I know that the LORD will maintain the cause of the afflicted, and the right of the poor.
+Surely the righteous shall give thanks unto thy name: the upright shall dwell in thy presence.”

 Study the complete chapter with interlinear Hebrew & Greek, verse-by-verse, in the Gospel Daily reader.